boxwise/boxtribute/flask/README.md

 The back-end exposes the GraphQL API at the `/graphql` endpoint.
 You can experiment with the API in the GraphQL playground.

-1. Start the required services by `docker-compose up webapp mysql`
+1. Start the required services by `docker-compose up webapp db`
 1. Open `localhost:5000/graphql`.
 1. Simulate being a valid, logged-in user by fetching an authorization token (internally the variables of the `.env` file are used): `./fetch_token`
 1. Copy the content of the `access_token` field (alternatively, you can pipe the above command ` | jq -r .access_token | xclip -i -selection c` to copy it to the system clipboard)